kekland/stylist/README.md

 ## How does it work?

-`stylist` is like CSS variables - it will be easy to pick up for any web developers.
+`stylist` is just like CSS variables - it will be easy to pick up and use for web developers.

-First, you create a `StyleData` instance.
+First, you create `StyleData` instance.
 You can have multiple `StyleData` instances, and then inject them all into one big `StyleData`.

 ```dart
 StyleData cardStyle = StyleData({